Twometer/cutelog.js/README.md

 ```

 ## Usage
-Using cutelog is very easy:
+The cutelog API is as simple as it gets:
 ```javascript
 const log = require('cutelog')
 const chalk = require('chalk')